ForestAdmin/agent-python/src/_example/django/README.md

 docker compose down # to cleanup
 ```

-⚠️ If you already have a [`.env`](./.env) at the root of this example project, it will be used, overriding what's define in the [docker compose file](./docker-compose.yaml).
+⚠️ If you already have a [`.env`](./.env) at the root of this example project, it will be used, overriding environment variables defined in the [docker-compose.yaml](./docker-compose.yaml) file.

 ## Setup a dev environment on your machine